 - Answers must be written as proper Java code—we will not grade pseudocode (i.e., an English explanation instead of code) or comments.

 - While writing code on something other than a computer is not a common experience, it is still important that you express your ideas unambiguously with correct Java code.
 Obviously without a run button, things like syntax errors are harder to spot.
 Something like a minor syntax error will not necessarily lead to a reduced grade.
 However, responses that do not use proper syntax will have to rely on the grader’s interpretation of what the response is saying.
 To ensure that the grader’s interpration of your response matches what you intended, take extra care to write as syntactically correct a response as possible.

 - Unless a coding question specifically mentions otherwise, the code you write will be graded purely on external correctness (proper behavior and output) and not on internal correctness (code quality).
 So, for example, redundancy or lack of comments will not reduce your score.
-You are, however, required to declare all data fields as private, to use generics properly, and to declare variables and parameters using interfaces when possible.

 - Unless otherwise specified, you should write each solution as a public method.
 You may define helper methods as part of your solution.

 - You don’t need to write any import statements in your exam code.